ejp-rd-vp/FiaB/README.md

 ## Connect to the Virtual Platform

+Full instructions for modifying your default FAIR-in-a-box to match the schema requirements for the Virtual Platform can be found here:  https://github.com/ejp-rd-vp/FDP-Configuration

 To connect to the VP Index, you need to add the indexer "ping" function to your FAIR Data Point.
 To do this:

 - Login to your FDP via the Web page